Knowledge-based theory of the firm

 This knowledge is embedded and carried through multiple entities including organizational culture and identity, policies, routines, documents, systems, and employees.
 Originating from the strategic management literature, this perspective builds upon and extends the resource-based view of the firm (RBV) initially promoted by Penrose (1959) and later expanded by others (Wernerfelt 1984, Barney 1991, Conner 1991).

 Although the resource-based view of the firm recognizes the important role of knowledge in firms that achieve a competitive advantage, proponents of the knowledge-based view argue that the resource-based perspective does not go far enough.
 Specifically, the RBV treats knowledge as a generic resource, rather than having special characteristics.
 It therefore does not distinguish between different types of knowledge-based capabilities.
-Information technologies can play an important role in the knowledge-based view of the firm in that information systems can be used to synthesize, enhance, and expedite large-scale intra- and inter-firm knowledge management (Alavi and Leidner 2001).
+Information technologies can play an important role in the knowledge-based view of the firm in that information systems can be used to synthesize, enhance, and expedite large-scale intra- and inter-firm knowledge management.